rdtricky/stagg/README.md

 - Make Discord hit HTTP API to get rid system API redundancy
     - Can then remove gmail-send and jsonwebtoken from Discord service deps
+    - Log every command and the user id that sent it
 - Get rid of @stagg/util
 - Set all packages to empty with no deps
 - Unpublish all packages
 - Create new repo
 - Republish

+- Discord bot should check if already online
 - Large expandable charts dont fit mobile screen

 #### Call of Duty API